 2. Scrum Masterworks

-As a facilitator who is the champion of scrum within the team.
-It is the primary responsibility of scrum master to assure for carrying out scrum best practices in the project.
+As a facilitator who is the champion of scrum within the team, it is the primary responsibility of the scrum master to assure for carrying out scrum best practices in the project.
 He or she schedules the needed resources for sprint planning, stand-up, sprint review, and the sprint retrospective.

 3. The Development Team

 Works together for developing and testing incremental releases of the final product.
 The team members are the champions for sustainable development practices.
 The usual scrum teams are five or seven members, tight-knit and co-located.

 The scrum method consists of certain processes or the set of sequential events that the scrum team performs regularly.
 These are some crucial events where the teams play a part.